Not for me or you to decide if song is right or wrong: Javed Akhtar on 'Besharam Rang' row | Entertainment

 - India

-His comments come a day before the trailer launch of ''Pathaan'', a high-octane spy thriller directed by Siddharth Anand.
+His comments came a day before the trailer launch of ''Pathaan'', a high-octane spy thriller directed by Siddharth Anand.

 ''There are people from the government and a cross-section of the society watch the film and decide what will be passed and what will not be passed.